Host a Tree House Event

 1. Third-party fundraising events must be financially self-sustaining without contribution or financial risk from Tree House.
 Tree House will only accept the net proceeds from a third-party fundraising event.
 All third-party fundraising event expenses are the responsibility of the third-party fundraiser and must be paid before the proceeds are given to Tree House.
 Refunds or reimbursements will not be available after the donation is made to Tree House.

-2. Third-party fundraisers must fully and truthfully state the portion of the proceeds which will be donated to Tree House in all advertising, promotions and in all contact with donors, sponsors and participants.
+2. Third-party fundraisers must fully and truthfully state the portion of the proceeds that will be donated to Tree House in all advertising and promotions and in all contact with donors, sponsors, and participants.

 Marketing and Promotions Guidelines